 An illustration of a person fighting what he perceives to be evil, but who actually is fighting against God, is described as follows:

 After all this, when Josiah had set the temple in order, Neco king of Egypt went up to fight at Carchemish on the Euphrates, and Josiah marched out to meet him in battle.
 But Neco sent messengers to him, saying, “What quarrel is there between you and me, O king of Judah?
 It is not you I am attacking at this time, but the house with which I am at war.
 God has told me to hurry; so stop opposing God, who is with me, or he will destroy you.”

 Josiah, however, would not turn away from him, but disguised himself to engage him in battle.
 He would not listen to what Neco had said at God’s command but went to fight him on the plain of Megiddo.

 Archers shot King Josiah, and he told his officers, “Take me away; I am badly wounded.”
 So they took him out of his chariot, put him in the other chariot he had and brought him to Jerusalem, where he died.
 He was buried in the tombs of his fathers, and all Judah and Jerusalem mourned for him.
 (II Chronicles 35:20-24)

 King Josiah was famous in Israel for being zealous to please God.
-From the time he was sixteen he began to seek God.
-By the time he was twenty years of age he was tearing down and smashing the idols.
+From the time he was sixteen, he began to seek God.
+By the time he was twenty years old, he was tearing down and smashing the idols.
 He restored the Temple and caused a great Passover to be celebrated.

 God told Pharaoh Neco of Egypt to go up to the Euphrates River to help the king of Assyria.
 King Josiah in his zeal to serve the Lord, and without going to the Lord to find out what he was supposed to do, marched out to attack Pharaoh Neco.